HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Output Data and Format
 - Output: user
    - Type: JSON-array
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+   - Description:  One-item list that contains the full user record

 - Output: success/error
    - Type: String
-   - Description: Describe the output.
-Stored as *varchar(30)* in the database
+   - Description: Success means the lookup is completed, error is returned with an explanatory message field if something failed

+- Output: courses/groups/teachers/classes/submissions
+   - Type: JSON-object
+   - Description: A bundle of fresh lists so the page can redraw

 ## Examples of Use
 ```